IOTechSystems/edgebuilder-installer/README.md

 ## Overview:

-This installer is designed to make it easy to install any of the following Edge Builder components:
+This installer is designed to make it easy to install or uninstall any of the following Edge Builder components:

 1. Server Components
 2. Node Components